siderolabs/talos/website/content/docs/v0.7/Reference/configuration.md

 </div>
 <div class="dt">

-Indicates if the interface should be ignored.
+Indicates if the interface should be ignored (skips configuration).

 </div>